peterbourgon/peter-bourgon-org/src/services/index.md

 ## Microservices and architecture consulting

-I'm the author of [Go kit](https://gokit.io), a toolkit for microservices in Go.
-I built it to address many of the common problems that I've seen trip up organizations as they attempt to balkanize their monoliths and improve their product velocity.
+I wrote [Go kit](https://gokit.io) to address many of the problems that I've seen confound organizations as they attempt to balkanize their monoliths and improve their product velocity.
 If your organization is thinking about adopting microservices, or just needs some pointers from someone who's seen all the ways it can go wrong, I can probably help.

 I'm not a microservices zealot: a more elegant monolith is often the better answer.
 I take the time to understand the history and inertia of your